DevNetSandbox/sbx_multi_ios/network-cicd/README.md

 ## Verification / Troubleshooting

-You should see output similar to This
+If all goes well, you should see output similar to This

 ```
 [developer@devbox network-cicd]$./setup.sh